 The company of composers and performers has been a repeating feature of Rothschild family history.
 Chopin, Liszt, Paganini and Rossini (a close friend of Baron Lionel de Rothschild and his sisters) came often to Baroness Betty’s Paris salons in the middle years of the 19th century.
-As we embark upon the festive season we look back to how the London bank staff were entertained at the turn of the last century.

 Alfred de Rothschild(1842-1918) numbered the composer Arthur Sullivan and the opera stars Adelina Patti and Nellie Melba among his many musical friends.
 Many of these figures became clients of the bank; Nellie Melba's fortune owed more to Rothschild investment advice than to her substantial international earnings.
 Alfred entertained magnificently at Halton in Buckinghamshire, and in London at 1, Seamore Place.
 He was a lavish host, and guests might be entertained by his personal orchestra which Alfred conducted with a diamond-studded baton.
 Alfred was President of The St Swithin’s Musical Society; Vice-Presidents were his brothers and nephews and Sir Arthur Sullivan.
 Members of the society included staff of the bank and their friends.